idumahg/Airbnb/README.md

 # What does the data say about AirBnB in Austin.
 _________________________________________________
 In this project, I used the CRISP-DM Process to analyse Austin Airbnb data from September 18, 2019 to October 8, 2020.
-The data is sources from the following website `https://www.kaggle.com/datasets/clnguyen/austinairbnbs20191112` The questions I want to explore using this dataset are the following:
+The data is sourced from the kaggle [Austin dataset](https://www.kaggle.com/datasets/clnguyen/austinairbnbs20191112) The questions I want to explore using this dataset are the following:

 1. Is there any seasonal variability in prices and room availability?